 The initially assessed amount will immediately be temporarily reduced to zero.
 This provision also applies to dual-parent families in which one parent is employed but the family meets the requirements for child care during Initial Job Search.

-If the parent begins to meet participation requirements described in D-1008.a, within or by the end of the three-month Initial Job Search period, the PSoC shall be reinstated at the initially assessed amount or the amount based on the actual family income, whichever is lower.
+If the parent begins to meet participation requirements described in D-200, within or by the end of the three-month Initial Job Search period, the PSoC shall be reinstated at the initially assessed amount or the amount based on the actual family income, whichever is lower.

 Rule Reference: §809.56(d)